29 Most Iconic Quotes from Tombstone

 Doc Holliday’s famous quote is also one of his least understood, and viewers have argued over the line’s meaning for, well, nearly 30 years.
 There are a few theories floating around – that the term really is “huckle bearer,” or pallbearer – but Val Kilmer’s aptly titled memoir and his answers in interviews makes it clear that “huckleberry” was the intended term.

-According to Old West historian Marshall Trimble, the southern phrase means “I’m your man,” more or less, though you don’t need to know the specifics to understand what Doc’s telling Ringo.
+Here’s the real meaning of “I’m your huckleberry,” though you really don’t need to know the specifics to understand what Doc’s telling Ringo.
 Like many of Holliday’s best lines, the technical meaning isn’t as powerful as the message behind it.

 12. “Make no mistake.
 It’s not revenge he’s after.
 It’s a reckoning.”